HomerReid/meep_adjoint/docs/index.rst

         incoming power arriving via the **West** input waveguide port entirely to the **North** output waveguide port, ideally with zero leakage power emitted from the **South** and **East** ports:

+        While human strengths like physical intuition and engineering experience may suffice to yield decent results in simple cases, for

         To formulate this problem mathematically, suppose we represent the unknown design function as an expansion in some